 If we or our collaborators, or any third parties that we engage to assist us, are unable to successfully develop companion diagnostic assays for use with any cell therapy, or are unable to obtain regulatory approval or experience delays in either development or obtaining regulatory approval, we may be unable to identify patients with the specific profile targeted by the relevant cell therapy for enrollment in our clinical trials.
 In addition, delay in development and approval of any companion diagnostic may also impact our ability to obtain a marketing approval for the therapeutic product and to commercialize the therapeutic product.
-For example, delays in the development of a companion diagnostic for detection of the NY-ESO antigen in synovial sarcoma and myxoid liposarcoma indications may result in delays to any marketing approval for the relevant companion diagnostic assay, which would delay or substantially impact our ability or our collaborators' ability to conduct further clinical trials or obtain regulatory approval.
+For example, delays in the development of a companion diagnostic for detection of the NY-ESO antigen in synovial sarcoma and myxoid liposarcoma indications may result in delays to any marketing approval for lete-cel in those indications.
+Accordingly, further investment may be required to further develop or obtain the required regulatory approval for the relevant companion diagnostic assay, which would delay or substantially impact our ability or our collaborators' ability to conduct further clinical trials or obtain regulatory approval.